julio-am/minGPT/README.md

-# My GPT — Built from Scratch
+# My GPT, Built from Scratch

-> Assembled from the NeetCode ML course on [NeetCode.io](https://neetcode.io)
+> Assembled from the NeetCode ML course on [NeetCode.io]([https://neetcode.io](https://neetcode.io/practice?tab=coreSkills&topic=Machine+Learning)
 > Built by **Julio** on June 4, 2026

-Every file in this project is code I wrote and submitted while completing the NeetCode ML course.
-The problems progressively build from gradient descent fundamentals all the way to a working GPT.
+Every file in this project is code I wrote and submitted, progressively building from gradient descent fundamentals all the way to a working GPT.

 ## Project Structure